-Three years on after the General Election in May 2010 brought a change of Government, the emerging policies of the Government as they affect all age careers advice and guidance services have been a growing rather than a diminishing cause for serious concern for everyone committed to high quality universal careers services for all young people.
+It is now four years on after the General Election in May 2010 brought a change of Government, and the policies of the Government as they affect all age careers advice and guidance services have been a growing rather than a diminishing cause for serious concern for everyone committed to high quality universal careers services for all young people.

-The evidence is overwhelming, as confirmed by the Montrose monitoring report of CEIAG issues in the media and in political coverage during 2012-13, that these are unprecedented times for careers guidance provision for young people; besides HMG itself, it is very hard to find evidence of widespread support for the new arrangements.
+The evidence is overwhelming, as confirmed by the Montrose monitoring report of CEIAG issues in the media and in political coverage during 2012-13, and the Ofsted Thematic Survey report, that these are unprecedented times for careers guidance provision for young people; besides HMG itself, it is very hard to find evidence of widespread support for the new arrangements.

-The Education Select Committee considers the move of duty to schools to be 'regrettable' and has called for significant enhancement of quality assurance requirements and enhanced accountability - Careers England stands fore square with the Select Committee on this and is committed to continue to advocate strengthening both quality assurance (through the three-pronged approach referred to in section 7 above) and enhanced accountability of schools and colleges (through added requirements in the Statutory Guidance and through more meaningful OFSTED inspection regularly of CEG).
+The Education Select Committee considered the move of duty to schools to be 'regrettable' and called for significant enhancement of quality assurance requirements and enhanced accountability - that call from the Select Committee was rejected by the Government.
+Careers England stands fore square with the Select Committee on this and remains committed to continue to advocate strengthening both quality assurance (through the three-pronged approach referred to in section 7 above) and enhanced accountability of schools and colleges (through added requirements in a further revision we are calling for to the Statutory Guidance and through more meaningful OFSTED inspection regularly of CEG).
+The Select Committee is calling for further evidence in a follow-up to its 2012 enquiry; evidence is to be submitted to the Committee by 19th September.
+CE is submitting a report, alongside our views on the steps we believe need to be taken to redress the iniquity of the inconsistencies in the provision of professional CEIAG for young people.

-Whilst service provision for adults through the National Careers Service has been consolidated by DBIS and the SFA, there is little doubt that it is underresourced to be capable of functioning effectively as a universal careers service for adults; it is also under-publicised as a national brand.
+Whilst we welcome that service provision for adults through the National Careers Service has been consolidated by DBIS and the SFA, there is little doubt that it remains under-resourced to be capable of functioning effectively as a universal careers service for adults; it also continues to be under-publicised as a national brand.
+We will be calling for stronger cross-Government support for the NCS, involving greater collaboration between DWP, DBIS and DfE in careers policies and future funding.

-The Education Act 2011, which has made schools directly responsible for securing access to independent careers guidance for their students, and is a policy shift which has no international evidence base to support it, has undermined the bold vision of creating a 'world class all-age careers service for England' as articulated by the then Minister (John Hayes) in Belfast in November 2010 at the ICG Annual Conference.
+The evidence is that the Education Act 2011, which made schools directly responsible for securing access to independent careers guidance for their students, and is a policy shift which has no international evidence base to support it, has undermined the bold vision of creating a 'world class all-age careers service for England' as articulated by the then Minister (John Hayes) in Belfast in November 2010 at the ICG Annual Conference.
+Looking ahead we will continue to advocate a stronger professional careers service provision for all ages.